Looking for ways to be more active in your faith this lent? Here are a few ideas from Campus Ministry:

 Sunday Mass: 11 AM (Community Mass), 7 PM (Full choir and Band), 9 PM (Candlelight Mass)

 Daily Mass: Monday-Friday 12:20 PM, Wednesday 8:45 PM with Adoration and Reconciliation, Thursday 5:30 PM

 Reconciliation: Wednesday 4:30-5:15 PM and available everyday from 9AM-7PM at the Jesuit Residence on City Avenue.
 (Go to the visitor entrance and dial the priest of your choice.

-- March 25th at 6:15 pm in Wolfington Hall – SJU’s Catholic Relief Services Ambassadors invite you to a Lenten Simple Meal from the Philippines.
+- FAST Throughout Lent, the Catholic Relief Services Student Ambassadors will have a Lenten simple meal on Fridays starting on February 20th at 4:30 pm in Wolfington Hall. – We invite you to a Lenten Simple Meal from Tanzania.
 All are welcome to come share a simple meal and live Lent as we join in solidarity with the poor around the world.
-RSVP, questions and/or if you would like simple meal recipes from around the world for Lent, please contact Dave Cronin at email@example.com.
+RSVP, questions and/or if you would like simple meal recipes from around the world for Lent, please contact Gregory Torres at email@example.com

 - GIVE yourself the gift to reflect on your life.
 Lent is about turning our hearts and our lives back towards God – what kind of life are you living?
 What gives your life meaning?
 Join us to watch Finding Joe and to reflect – “We must be willing to get rid of the life we’ve planned so as to have the life that is waiting for us”.
 Tuesday, March 3rd at 6:30 PM in Wolfington.